 Round 23 creates V-stitches all around the garment – to work the first round that includes the hood, work a V-stitch over the arm opening stitches as instructed…

-Then work a V-stitch in each of the ch-1 spaces around the brim of the hood addition.
+Then work a V-stitch in every other ch-1 space around the brim of the hood addition.

 Continue the round across the entire brim of the hood, and then around the main body as well, using the instructions given.
 Remember that because of the hood addition, your stitch counts will not be the same as given in the main pattern.

 Once Round 23 is complete, all remaining rounds can be worked as written in the main Lotus Duster pattern, just working around the entire body including the hood!
 One more consideration is the half-rounds at Rnd 35 and 36 – because you have added a hood, you’ll have to recalculate what amount of stitches constitutes the top half of the garment and then work the half-rounds across that amount of stitches, not the amount given in the main pattern.

 To calculate this number, count the total number of stitches in Rnd 34, then divide that number by half.
 Beginning with the Rnd 34 join at the side of the duster, count out your V-stitches that equal half of the total.
 Mark the final stitch of this set, then work Row 35 and 36 only on that portion following the instructions given.
 For my duster vest, half of the total equalled 224 V-stitches.

 Once the garment in completed, I cut the yarn and wove in the ends.
 I added the slip stitching necessary to anchor the ties as shown in the main pattern, then added two braided ties on each side.